Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/README.md

 ## Tutorials & Projects

 - The Reddit Tutorial
-- A Custom Authenticated API Project (days 12 through 14)
+- A Custom Authenticated API Project
 - A Contractor or Original Web Project

 ## Evaluation